umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/BlockListFilters/index.md

 # Block List Filters

-When working with Umbraco's block list editor, [the editor experience is enhanced](../../../Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md#editor-appearance) by defining a label for the appearance of the block in the editor.
+When working with Umbraco's block list editor [the editor experience can be customized](../../../Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md#editor-appearance).
+A label for the appearance of the block in the editor can be set.

 These labels can contain AngularJS filters.